Pirates vs. Nationals Player Props Betting Odds

 Reynolds Stats

-- Reynolds has hit safely in 11 straight games.
-In his last 10 games he is hitting .359 with three doubles, two home runs, three walks and six RBI.
+- Reynolds will look for his 13th straight game with a hit in this contest.
+During his last 10 games he is hitting .325 with three doubles, a home run, two walks and six RBI.

 Reynolds Recent Games